nekrasovp/nekrasovp.github.io/content/candlestick-charts-plotly.md

 Author: Nekrasov Pavel
 Date: 2019-07-10 20:00
 Category: Blog
-Tags: python, notebook, finance, pandas, portfolio
+Tags: python, notebook, finance, pandas, plotly
 Slug: candlestick-charts-plotly
 Summary: This article is the first of a short series on data analysis applied to finance, in which I’ll seek to demonstrate a few useful artifacts used by stock market professionals, data analysts and traders.
 The whole approach is done using Python.